 Wake Forest now provides weekly curbside collection of yard waste to all single-family homes, duplexes and most townhomes in the Town.
 Yard waste collection occurs the day before your regular scheduled trash collection day.

 Yard Maintenance Services

 Beginning January 2021, if you or your HOA contract with a landscaping company, you are eligible for curbside collection.
-Residents are responsible for coordinating with your contractor to ensure that any yard waste is placed in clear plastic bags, town-provided carts or biodegradable paper bags for collection.
+Residents are responsible for coordinating with your contractor to ensure that any yard waste is placed in, town-provided carts, reusable carts/containers (45 gallon/ 50 lbs. or less) or biodegradable yard waste paper bags for collection.
 Set out should occur after 5 p.m. on the day prior to your service day.

 - What's Up in Wake Forest- August 7 - current edition